 Sebastian Langeveld is currently racing his seventh season in argyle.
 The 2014 Dutch national road champion turned professional in 2006 with Skil-Shimano and has raced for Dutch-, Australian-, and American-registered squads during his 14-year career.

-While Sebastian’s biggest passion and strength lies in the spring season, the 34-year-old excels across disciplines.
+While Sebastian’s biggest passion and strength lies in the early season one-day races, the 34-year-old excels across disciplines.
 He lends experience and leadership in stage races and has started the Tour de France in four of his six seasons with the team.